space-wizards/RSI.py/spec/RSI.md

 Key | Meaning
 --- | -------
 `flags` | An associative list of `key: object` for defining extra data.
 There is currently no usage yet.
+Optional.
 `directions` | A number corresponding to the amount of directions a state has.
 This should only be a `1` or a `4`.
 `delays` | Can be left out.
 If defined, a list of lists of delays for an animated icon state.
 Each list in the list corresponds to a direction.
 The delays are floats and represent seconds.